.+64 3 477 5552 info@polesdownsouth.org.nz

 “ACCIDENTS AND FATALITIES.
 At the inquest held by Coroner Carew at Allanton on Saturday, on the body of Annie Pedofsky, who had dropped dead two days previously, the evidence Bhowed that the deceased’s mother had been told two years ago that the girl had a weak heart.
 A verdict was returned of “Sudden death from failure of the heart.”
 Evening Star, 16 May 1898, p 2

 Unable to speak English for a long time they were exploited at work and were robbed by shopkeepers.
 As a result, they seldom had any money.
 With a large family, the children were sent out to work at an early age.
 They all worked at different farms from dawn till 8 p.m.
 Joseph corrected his children if they ever said something badly in Polish.
-As a result, their knowledge of Polish was quite good and in return Joseph and Marianna learned English from their children.
-Joseph, while working as a labourer was naturalised as a New Zealand citizen on 26 August 1899, a resident of Allanton.
-Joseph and Marianna saved all their life in order to have a respectable funeral and before they died, they handed over to the children fifty gold sovereigns each for that purpose.
-Joseph died on 4 August 1926 aged 80 and Mary died on 7 February 1934.
+As a result, their knowledge of Polish was quite good and in return Joseph and Mary learned English from their children.
+Joseph was for several years the Mayor of Allanton and while working as a labourer was naturalised as a New Zealand citizen on 26 August 1899.
+Joseph and Mary saved all their life in order to have a respectable funeral and before they died, they handed over to the children fifty gold sovereigns each for that purpose.
+Joseph died on 4 August 1926 aged 80 and Mary died on 7 February 1934 aged 74.
 They are buried together at the Allanton Cemetery.

 Greg, a great grandson of Joseph Pedofsky, recalls walking from Outram to Allanton as a ten year old boy to have a roast with his uncle Jack who lived in the Pedofsky cottage on his own.
 The family were saddened to see the cottage eventually change hands from the Pedofsky family.
 However, the current owners are descendants of Anna Junge, nee Walinski, a sister to Mary Pedofsky.